gegelati/gegelati/test/dat/codeGen/README.md

 ### TwoTeamsOneCycle
 This test is composed of 1 root, 2 team (destination of the root) and 2 leaves.
 It checks if a cycle is correctly handle by a generated TPG.

+### TwoTeamsOneCycleNegativeBid
+This test is composed of 1 root, 2 team (destination of the root) and 3 leaves.
+It checks if a cycle is correctly handle by a generated TPG when some program bids can be negative.

 ### ThreeTeamsOneCycleThreeLeaves
 This test is composed of 1 root, 3 team (destination of the root) and 3 leaves.
 It checks if a more complex cycle is correctly handle by a generated TPG.